 If you feel energized, then continue your run or walk.

-Intervals are also a great choice for running while pregnant in the first trimester when your energy levels are much lower than normal.
+Intervals with running and walking are also a great choice for running while pregnant in the first trimester when your energy levels are much lower than normal.

 Avoid caffeine or other stimulants, as they can affect the placental blood flow and potentially restrict your baby’s growth.
 (One small cup of coffee or tea a day is ok.)